Nikelab Zoomfly SP Review Facts

 thanks to its zippy ride.
 For longer distances, the soft cushioning protects underfoot and delivers a nice landing strip.
 Reviewers seemed to agree that the Zoomfly provided an excellent amount of energy-return.

-The Zoomfly SP features a ligthweight woven upper that provides mild support to wearers with the help of Flywire technology.
+The Zoomfly SP features a lightweight woven upper that provides mild support to wearers with the help of Flywire technology.
 An arch

 wrap around the midfoot also helps provide targeted support that holds in the foot.
 Reviewers felt the upper was impressively lightweight considering the support it provided.
 The only downside, most felt, was that the vinyl material used to cover the upper reduced air circulation, despite providing a secure fit.